Polger, M.A. (2019) Library Marketing Basics. Lanham, MD: Rowman and Littlefield Publishers. (forthcoming)

 Polger, M.A., & Sheidlower, S.A.
 (2017) Engaging Diverse Learners: Teaching Strategies for Academic Librarians.
 Santa Barbara, CA: Libraries Unlimited.

-Sich, D., & Polger, M. A. (2019).
+Sich, D., & Polger, M. A. (2018).
 How to Assess Students’ Social Media Preferences: A Comparison at Two Academic Institutions.
-In Nina Verishagen (Ed.), Social Media: An Academic Library Perspective (forthcoming).
-New York, NY: Elsevier. (forthcoming)
+In Nina Verishagen (Ed.), Social Media: An Academic Library Perspective (pp. 3-14).
+Oxford, United Kingdom: Chandos Publishing.

 Peer Reviewed Journal Articles